 By March 2019, Valeriy Gerasimov announced that Moscow had been pursuing a strategy of 'limited action' in Syria, and one that it hopes will guide future military action.[54]
 By that point it was a description of actions that had already taken place in the previous years, and more to the point, this strategy reflected a return to Soviet and tsarist methods of 'limited wars'".[55][56]

-On 9 December 2021, Gerasimov issued a warning to the Ukrainian government against attempting to settle thewar in Donbas using force.[25]
-Gerasimov said that "information about Russia's alleged impending invasion of Ukraine is a lie."[26]
+On 9 December 2021, Gerasimov issued a warning to the Ukrainian government against attempting to settle the war in Donbass using force.[57]
+Gerasimov said that "information about Russia's alleged impending invasion of Ukraine is a lie."[58]
 According to Gerasimov, "Kyiv is not fulfilling the Minsk Agreements.
 The Ukrainian armed forces are touting that they have started to employ US-supplied Javelin anti-tank missile systems in Donbas and are also using Turkish reconnaissance/strike drones.
-As a result, the already tense situation in the east of that country is further deteriorating."[27]
+As a result, the already tense situation in the east of that country is further deteriorating."[59]
+On 23 December 2021, he discussed regional security issues with his British counterpart Admiral SirTony Radakin,Chief of the Defence Staff.[60]
+On 11 February 2022, Gerasimov met with Tony Radakin and denied that Russia wasplanning to invade Ukraine.[61]
+However, Gerasimov was involved in the planning of the invasion.[62][63]
+The sources say the decision to invade Ukraine was made by Putin and a small group ofwar hawks around him, including Gerasimov, Shoigu and national security adviserNikolai Patrushev.[64]

 According to British author and policy analystAnatol Lieven, "Not only did Shoigu and Gerasimov plan and conduct the invasion of Ukraine with monstrous incompetence, recklessness and indifference to civilian deaths and suffering, but since they have both held their present positions since 2012, they bear direct personal responsibility for the logistical chaos, lack of coordination, and generally lamentable condition of the Russian armed forces."[79]

-TheUK Ministry of Defence said in an intelligence update that Gerasimov has been "attempting to clamp down on non-regulation uniform, travel in civilian vehicles, the use of mobile phones, and non-standard haircuts.
-The Russian force continues to endure operational deadlock and heavy casualties; Gerasimov's prioritization of largely minor regulations is likely to confirm the fears of his many skeptics in Russia."[45]
+TheUK Ministry of Defence said in late January in an intelligence update that Gerasimov has been "attempting to clamp down on non-regulation uniform, travel in civilian vehicles, the use of mobile phones, and non-standard haircuts.
+The Russian force continues to endure operational deadlock and heavy casualties; Gerasimov's prioritization of largely minor regulations is likely to confirm the fears of his many skeptics in Russia."[84]
+After the setbacks during the2022 Kharkiv counteroffensive by Ukrainian forces, Surovikin had focused on building defensive positions, and this continued after Gerasimov took command, even after he launched offensives beginning in January 2023.[85]
+In April 2023, American military analystMichael Kofman said that Gerasimov is "exhausting the force with an ill-timed, feckless set of offensive operations, whose gains will not change the strategic picture for Russia, but could leave Russian forces more vulnerable."[86]
+Gerasimov said in an interview around this time that "modern Russia has never before seen this level and intensity of military actions.
+Our country and its armed forces are being counteracted by practically the entire collective West."[52]

 Gerasimov was sanctioned by the British government in 2014.[108]
 In April 2014, Gerasimov was added to the list of persons against whom theEuropean Union introducedsanctions "in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine".[109]
 In May 2014, Canada,Liechtenstein, and Switzerland added Gerasimov to their sanctions listed because ofRussian interference in Ukraine and his responsibility for the massive Russian troop deployment next to theRussia–Ukraine border and his inability to reduce the tensions with Ukraine which are associated with these Russian troop deployments.[110]
 In September 2014, Australia placed Gerasimov on their Ukraine related sanctions list.[110]